khushijpatel/cse15l-lab-reports/index.md

 ---

-You can find the actual lab report 1 [here](https://khushijpatel.github.io/cse15l-lab-reports/report1.html).
+You can find the actual lab report 1 consisting of work done in lab 1 [here](https://khushijpatel.github.io/cse15l-lab-reports/report1.html).

 ---